The Web address of this

 Options

-Based on the premises above, you
+Based on the premises above,

 probably

-can't improve your
+can't permanently improve your

 "problem child's" attitudes and behavior by

-yourself, despite your best efforts.
+yourself.
 Your family adults

 can...

-stabilize any child-related family crisis, and adopt a long-range
+Stabilize any child-related family crisis, and adopt a long-range

 outlook (e.g. 10-20 years).